i-MSCP/plugins/incubator/InstantSSH/update_errata.md

 #### Removed mount option

 The **mount** option has been removed in favor of the **fstab** option.

+### New actions

+A new action has been added in the admin/permissions interface, which allow the administrator to schedule rebuild of all existent jails.

 ## Update to version 3.0.0